aviacommerce/avia/README.md

 Give feedback or suggestion to the developer team on [gitter][gitter].

 We are also welcoming to the developers who want to contribute in the development.
 Head over to the [contributing page][contribute] for more info on how can you get started with aviacommerce.
+Pick `good first issue` from the issue tracker.

 [pivotal]: https://www.pivotaltracker.com/n/projects/2149807
 [elixir]: http://elixir-lang.org/